(excerpt from Chapter 10 - Banjos, Bohemians and the Barbary.)

 “Dan, doesn’t touring get old?
 Haven’t you milked that turnip long enough?
 Time to get a real career.”

 And for me, “My, my Daisy.
 What a young lady you have grown into.
 Who’d have thought it?”

 His arrival inconveniently fell on an April weekend five days before my seventeenth birthday, so I remember it all too well.
 Dan and I were set to perform at the Platte City Opera House to raise funds for a veterans home on a full and quirky bill that included clog dancing.
 Willis announced he would be delighted to perform with us, although I don’t remember Dan offering an invitation.

 Willis and Dan left me on my own with the excuse they needed to practice.
 But as was my habit, I eavesdropped on all their conversations.
 And all these discussions revolved around San Francisco.
 Willis wove a wonderful picture of the money, the building and the opportunities present in the city at continent’s western edge.

 “Dan, we met through my clubs.
-Hearst is remarkable, and only four years older than me.
-He took over the Examiner in ‘87 and has tripled it’s readership already.
-He’s a maverick and really shaking up San Francisco. ”
+Hearst is remarkable, and only four years older than I am.
+In ‘87 he took over the Examiner and has tripled it’s readership already.
+He’s a maverick.
+Yes sir, and really shaking up San Francisco. ”

 “Well bully for Mr. Hearst.” mocked Daniel.
 “What has this to do with me?”